 Although you don’t need a tuk-tuk guide to take you to the local art galleries in Santiago Atitlán, our driver did drop us off at one tienda in town.
 The owner, Gustan, then gave us a brief explanation of the style, history, and symbols represented within the different paintings.
 It was interesting to have what we were looking at explained to us, as we’ve seen similar artworks in other towns.

-For example, there are really unique paintings of scenes (i.e. coffee farmers) from an aerial perspective.
-There are also some images where the figures are appearing to look down at you – so the other way around.
+They have unique paintings of local scenery (e.g., coffee farmers) from an aerial perspective.
+Some images also show figures appearing to look down at you—so the other way around.

-You can see such art displayed on a lower viewing deck atop Mirador de la Cruz in the town of San Juan La Laguna.
+Similar art is also displayed on a lower viewing deck atop Mirador de la Cruz in San Juan La Laguna.

 9. Local Market

 Market days in Santiago Atitlán are quite the scene.
-Vendors line the streets selling all sorts of food and drink and local goods and textiles.
-Even if you don’t need to purchase anything, it’s interesting to just go and stroll through the market to observe and people watch.
+Vendors line the streets selling all sorts of food and drink, local goods, and textiles.
+Even if you don’t need to purchase anything, it’s interesting to just stroll through the market to observe and people watch.

 As for other things to do in Santiago Atitlán, don’t forget that you can also go on treks up to Volcán Tolimán and Volcán Atitlán.
 You could also hire a local birding guide to take you to spot birds such as the quetzal in the nearby reserve.

-There is a lot to do and see in Santiago Atitlán — more than meets the eye.
-If you are planning to visit, it would be wise to carve out at least a full day if not 2 to 3 in order to take advantage of nature and outdoor activities (in addition to all the interesting cultural and historical things to do and see).
+There is a lot to do and see in Santiago Atitlán —more than meets the eye.
+If you are planning to visit, it would be wise to carve out at least a full day, if not 2 to 3, to take advantage of the nearby nature and outdoor activities (in addition to all the interesting cultural and historical things to do and see).

 I hope this guide helps you plan your trip to Santiago Atitlán!
 I think my favorite experiences were getting to speak with the weavers at 13 Batz and visiting the deity Maximón inside a local family’s home.

-Please remember to visit these destinations with respect and make sure to Leave No Trace!
+Please remember to visit these destinations with respect and Leave No Trace!
 Before you go, be sure to check out my other guides for traveling in Guatemala.

 Pin this guide to Santiago Atitlán, Guatemala for travel inspiration!